Zylann/godot_voxel/doc/source/module_development.md

 - When possible, use `memnew`, `memdelete`, `memalloc` and `memfree` so memory usage is counted within Godot monitors
 - Don't leave random prints.
 For verbose mode you may also use `ZN_PRINT_VERBOSE()` instead of `print_verbose()`.
 - Use `int` as argument for functions exposed to scripts if they don't need to exceed 2^31, even if they are never negative, so errors are clearer if the user makes a mistake
+- If possible, keep Godot usage to a minimum, to make the code more portable, and sometimes faster for future GDExtension.
+Some areas use custom equivalents defined in `util/`.

 ### Namespaces

 The intented namespaces are `zylann::` as main, and `zylann::voxel::` for voxel-related stuff.
 There may be others for different parts of the module.

-Registered classes are also namespaced, but are still largely prefixed with `Voxel`.
-Classes registered to the engine must have a unique name regardless of namespaces.
+Registered classes are also namespaced to prevent conflicts.
+These do not appear in Godot's ClassDB, so voxel-related classes are also prefixed `Voxel`.
+Other more generic classes are prefixed `ZN_`.

 If a registered class needs the same name as an internal one, it can be placed into a `::gd` sub-namespace.
 On the other hand, internal classes can also be suffixed `Internal`.